dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 - The device should withstand the rugged climatic conditions in the country in terms of temperature, humidity and dust and be resilient to drops and other physical damage

 The DHIS2 documentation lists the following mobile device specification requirements: [DHIS2 Mobile Device Specifications](https://docs.dhis2.org/en/implement/android-implementation/mobile-device-specifications.html)

-**Specification** **DHIS2**

-Construction Lifespan of at least 2 years Android operating system version minimum 5.0, minimum recommended 7.X and recommended 8.X or higher Processor 4 cores, 1.2 GHz RAM (tablet) minimum 1.5 Gb, recommended more than 3 Gb Storage minimum 8 Gb, recommended 32 Gb Screen size minimum 7 inches Camera minimum 5 megapixel, recommended at least 8 mega pixel Connectivity 4G (LTE) / 3G and WLAN

-One possible (future) option for resolving the conflict between a small and light device for order picking and the preference of a larger screen for analytics is attaching a larger mobile device to a cart during transactions while scanning the barcodes with an external barcode scanner connected to the mobile device through an USB-cable or a Bluetooth connection.

 ### Contingency plan in case of device failure